se-buw/gendev.lab2/README.md

 See this video when using Eclipse with the Spectra plug-ins installed: <https://youtu.be/SIDXccugsyY>

-See this video when using VS Code or any other IDE supporting Gradle: <>
+See this video when using VS Code or any other IDE supporting Gradle: <https://youtu.be/fNl9TVYBeow>

 ---

 ## Submission
-Commit your solution into GitHub and submit the repository link in Moodle.
+Commit and push your solution to GitHub and submit the repository link in Moodle.